sergiodeluna/what-to-watch/README.md

 ### Frontend

-- **React** with **TypeScript**: The frontend is built with React and TypeScript, providing a dynamic and responsive user interface.
+- **React**: The frontend is built with React, providing a dynamic and responsive user interface.
-- **NestJS**: For handling the API requests and serving data from the backend to the frontend efficiently.

 ## Installation